Stopping hemolysis at the point of expression; blocking the effector rather than the source

 Complement-directed therapy controls disease expression, not disease origin.

-It is the most effective way to suppress active hemolysis in cold agglutinin disease, but it does not eradicate the pathogenic clone or confer cure.
+It is a highly effective strategy for rapidly suppressing complement-mediated hemolysis in cold agglutinin disease, but it does not eradicate the pathogenic clone or confer cure.
 Mastery of this strategy lies in knowing when rapid, mechanism-aligned control is the priority — and when additional or alternative approaches are required.

 Reflect and Apply